olanuges90/ci-cd-flask-app/README.md

   <img width="982" alt="Screenshot 2025-03-27 at 10 05 06 AM" src="https://github.com/user-attachments/assets/73dd9b8a-3959-4089-9269-66a47fd76400" />

+   3. Destroy Worflow.
+      - Navigae the the workflow file in your repo and look for the steps which defines all the actions in the worflow.
+      - Remove or comment out.
+      - Commit Changes and Push.
+      -
   ## NOTE: I also used Terraform  Deploy the Entire Application and to Keep it simple, I have added the Terraform Configuration in another Repository.